jcleealg/loop-transversal-code/README.md

 Use this to manually copy or customize the installation.

 Once installed, you can use the tab key to autocomplete commands and options when typing `python main.py` in your terminal.

+## Archive

+The `archive/` folder contains early drafts and prototype scripts from the initial development phase.
+These files are preserved for reference and historical context, but are not maintained or recommended for direct use.

 ---